1995parham-me/docker/README.md

 # How to

-You can run the debug pod as follow:
+You can run the debug pod as follow on Kubernetes:

 ```sh
 kubectl run 1995parham --image=ghcr.io/1995parham-me/docker:latest --image-pull-policy=Always --rm -it --restart=Never --command --timeout 10m -- <command>